raymondworkshop/raymondworkshop/README.md

 Hi, I'm Raymond ZHAO Wenlong.
-I am a freelance Technical Product Specialist in HK now.
+I am a Technical Product Specialist in HK now.
 I likes working on engineering, product, culture, and the related business.